nballou/nickballousite/content/docs/BANGS/_index.md

 ---
-title: Basic Needs in Games Questionnaire (BANGQ)
+title: Basic Needs in Games Scale (BANGS)
-linktitle: BANGQ
+linktitle: BANGS
 summary: Guides on how to use our player experience questionnaire about satisfaction and frustration of basic psychological needs in gaming
 date: 2023-04-14
 type: book